abernatkunin/OlehAssistAgent/README.md

 ## 🙏 Acknowledgments

-Built as part of the Generative AI course at Reichman University's Lauder School of Government, Diplomacy and Strategy.
+Built as part of the Generative AI course at Reichman University.

 ## 📝 License